izabela-am/izabela-am/README.md

 ### 🧭 About Me

-- 🔒 Software Security Enegineer
+- 🔒 software security engineer
-- 💡 I love tinkering with tech
+- 💡 i love tinkering with tech
-- 🔍 Experienced in **systems programming**, **networking**, and **cybersecurity**
+- 🔍 experienced in **systems programming**, **networking**, and **cybersecurity**
-- ☕ Fuelled by coffee and curiosity
+- ☕ fuelled by coffee and curiosity
-- 🇧🇷 Native Portuguese speaker, fluent in English, learning new languages
+- 🇧🇷 native portuguese speaker, fluent in english, learning new languages

 ---